 5 Tips to Resurrect Your Weight Loss Resolution and Succeed

-So you made a new year’s resolution to lose some extra weight… and you’ve already broken it.
-“The Battle of the Bulge” is one of the favorite new year resolutions.
+So you made a New Year’s resolution to lose some extra weight… and already broke it.
+“The Battle of the Bulge” is one of the top New Year resolutions.
 You know weight loss can help lower your blood pressure, ease your sleep apnea, and help with your asthma, diabetes, or joint pain.
 While eating less and exercising is the goal, getting there is not always easy.
 However, the five p’s (Proper Planning Prevents Poor Performance) could make the difference between breaking a half-hearted resolution and keeping a whole-hearted new lifestyle.

-Here are a few tips that might be useful, allowing you to enjoy life without feeling hungry and deprived, or stuffed and guilty.
-This can be your year to succeed.
+These tips might be useful, allowing you to enjoy life without feeling hungry and deprived or stuffed and guilty:

 • Do not get hungry.
 People who eat regularly, particularly breakfast, have a tendency not to overeat.